AY2526S1-CS2103T-F12-4/tp/docs/UserGuide.md

   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

+* **Command hints**: As you type commands, CLInic displays helpful hints below the command box.
+When you type a complete command word (e.g., `find`), the hint shows the full command format with parameters and examples for that specific command.
+When you type a partial command word that matches multiple commands (e.g., `fin`), the hint shows suggestions like "Possible commands: find, finddoc, findmed" to help you discover and complete your command.
+The hints persist as you continue typing parameters, helping you see the correct command format throughout.
 </div>

 ### Viewing help : `help`